 Each student with a systems project will have two 30 minute evaluation meetings at the end of the semester.
 A code review and demo meeting with the TFs and an experimental analysis meeting with Stratos.
 For remote students the evaluation meeting will take place via Zoom and screen sharing.

 The code deliverable of this project is an LSM-Tree implementation (both single threaded and parallel) with a number of tunable parameters: size ratio between levels, storage layer used for each level (RAM, SSD, HDD), different merging strategies, and any additional tuning parameters the students design.
-The final LSM-Tree is expected to support high update rate (in the order of 100K-1M updates per second for flash storage and 1K-10K of updates per second for HDD storage), while at the same time provide efficient reads (in the order of 1K-5K reads per second for flash storage and 20-100 reads per second for HDD storage).
+The final LSM-Tree is expected to support high update throughput (in the order of 100K-1M updates per second for flash storage and 1K-10K of updates per second for HDD storage), while at the same time provide efficient reads (in the order of 1K-5K reads per second for flash storage and 20-100 reads per second for HDD storage).
 For range queries, the performance of a short range query can ideally be close to point query performance whereas the performance of a long range query depends on selectivity.
 However, the performance should asymptotically be better than simply querying every key in the range using GET.
 The parallel LSM-Tree is expected to scale with number of cores, that is, we expect to see that as the number of cores used increases the performance of the tree is precipitously increasing.
 The software will be submitted as a code.harvard repository with at least read access for the teaching staff. code.harvard is Harvard's own enterprise version of Github.com.
-If you have not previously used code.harvard please see this guide.
+You can login to code.harvard here.